-Site Name, Address The Stag Brewer y, Lower Richmon d Road Mortlake SW14 7FT
+Site Name, Address The Stag Brewer y, Lower Richmon d Road, Mortlake, SW14 7ET

-Existing Use), Lowel-Riominon a rtoda, Mortiano,
+Existing Use Former brewery

-Proposed Uses The Council will support the comprehensive redevelopment of this site.
+The Council will support the comprehensive redevelopment of this site.
 An appropriate mix of uses, particularly at ground floor levels, should deliver a new village heart and centre for Mortlake.
 The provision of an on-site new 6-form entry secondary school, plus sixth form, will be required.
-Appropriate uses, in addition to educational, include residential (including affordable housing), employment (B uses), commercial such as
+Appropriate uses, in addition to educational, include residential (including affordable housing), employment (B uses), commercial such as retail and other employment generating uses, health facilities, community and social infrastructure facilities (such as a museum), river-related uses as well as sport and leisure uses, including the retention and/or re-provision and upgrading of the playing field.
+The Council will expect the provision of high quality open spaces and public realm, including links through the site to integrate the development into the surrounding area as well as a new publicly accessible green space link to the riverside.

-Site area 87,687 sqm opace min to the i 17010100.
+Site area 87,687 sqm

-Site map with flood zones
+Site map with flood zones S

-Sports Ground Sports Ground FR Sum 35 Silos Silos Silos Mol RTLAKE Ske Green Flood Z Car Park Car Pa
+Sports Ground Sale Sale Sale Sale Sale Sale Sale Sale Silvano Silvan DITTO THE PROPERTY OF THE PROP Flood Z Car Park Outfall Renn House Plan Site Allocation onal Floodplain 3b Zone 2 Defences on boundary

-Flood zones 0 0-25 25-50 50-75 75-100
+Flood zones 0 0.05 25.50 E0.75 75 400

-(in % of area) 0 20 20 00 00 70
+(in % of area) 0 0-25 25-50 50-75 75-100

-Flood Zone 2 ./ ✓
+Flood Zone 2 ✓

-Flood Zone 3a ✓ ✓
+Flood Zone 3a ✓

-Flood Zone 3b v
+Flood Zone 3b ✓